madgik/arcade/README.md

 Full scan
-./read file.diff 0 (scans the 0 (first) column of the adaptively encoded file) ./read file.parquet 0 (scans the 0 (first) column of the parquet file) ./read file.orc 0 (scans the 0 (first) column of the ORC file) ./read file.orderedglob 0 (scans the 0 (first) column of the order preserving global dictionary file)
+./read file.diff 0 (scans the 0 (first) column of the adaptively encoded file) ./read file.localdiff 0 (scans the 0 (first) column of the local dictionary encoded file) ./read file.parquet 0 (scans the 0 (first) column of the parquet file) ./read file.orc 0 (scans the 0 (first) column of the ORC file) ./read file.orderedglob 0 (scans the 0 (first) column of the order preserving global dictionary file)